Image

 VeggieVanGo: VeggieVanGo vans park at schools, hospitals, and other community sites around Vermont and provide free, fresh produce to anyone in need.

 School Meals: Schools are a great resource to help families stretch their food budgets.
 Many schools offer breakfast, lunch, and even snacks at a free or reduced rate depending on one's household income.
-This school year (2022-2023), all Vermont schools are offering free meals to all students regardless of their income.
 If interested, parents and caregivers should talk to their schools about accessing school meals.

 Summer Meals: Many kids participate in Vermont’s free or reduced school meal program—however, in the summer, many lose access.
 Hunger in the summertime contributes to "summer learning loss" and can prevent children from enjoying their summer breaks.
 Summer Meal Programs bridge the gap between school years, giving children ages 18 and under the fuel they need to return to school ready to learn.
 Ask your school about Summer Meal sites near you or check out this list from Hunger Free Vermont (updated annually).